twinity1/puzzle/JETBRAINS_INTEGRATION.md

 # JetBrains IDE Integration

 The Puzzle CLI tool provides seamless integration with JetBrains IDEs (IntelliJ IDEA, WebStorm, PyCharm, etc.) through an external tool configuration.
-This allows you to quickly add/remove files from the Aider context directly from your IDE.
+This allows you to quickly add/remove files from to Aider context directly from your IDE.